Engin-Boot/pong-stage-ektasaini/Stage0/buy_and_pay.md

-# upgrade by buying new board, paddle and ball.
+# upgrade by buying new board, paddle and ball

 ## Feature